jhildenbiddle/css-vars-ponyfill/docs/index.md

 - Type: `object`
 - Default: `{}`

-A collection of custom property name/value pairs to apply to both legacy and modern browsers as `:root`-level custom property declarations.
+A collection of custom property name/value pairs to apply to both legacy and modern browsers as `:root`-level custom property declarations (or `:host`-level for shadowDOM elements).
 Property names can include or omit the leading double-hyphen (`--`).
 Values specified will override previous values.

 Legacy browsers (and modern browsers when [options.onlyLegacy](#onlylegacy) is `false`) will process these values while generating legacy-compatible CSS.
 Modern browsers with native support for CSS custom properties will add/update these values using the [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method when [options.updateDOM](#updatedom) is `true`.